-Undergraduates in the Curry School of Education are preparing to make an impact in schools, in their communities, and around the world.
-Through the school’s three majors, minor, and five-year teacher preparation program, Curry graduates are on their way to careers in a variety of professions.
+Undergraduates in the Curry School of Education and Human Development are preparing to make an impact in schools, in their communities, and around the world.
+Through its six majors and two minors, Curry School graduates are on their way to careers in a variety of professions.

 Across Curry’s undergraduate areas of study, students share a strong commitment to rigorous scholarship and meaningful engagement with professionals already in the field.
-They also contribute, in large part, to the unique sense of community found at UVa and at Curry.
+They also contribute, in large part, to the unique sense of community found at UVa and at the Curry School.

 For additional information, parents and students should review the Curry School website.
 Students should plan to attend information sessions scheduled throughout the fall semester.
 Alumni from these programs are working in careers that directly make positive impacts on society.